nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/LIVE_DATA.md

 * List
 * Individual item

 Then refactor the **`Kennel`** component to render each list component.
 Remember to wrap each list component in its corresponding data provider component.
-For example...

 ```jsx
 <h2>Animals</h2>